JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 See also [Working with Text](working_with_text.md#safely-replacing-selected-text-in-the-document) in Editors Basics tutorial.

-## Are there any utilities available for working with Documents?
+## Are there any utilities available for working with documents?

 [`DocumentUtil`](%gh-ic%/platform/core-impl/src/com/intellij/util/DocumentUtil.java) contains utility methods for `Document` processing.
 This allows you to get information like the text offsets of particular lines.